-On July 19, 2019, we entered into a license agreement with Gilead.
-Pursuant to the Gilead Agreement, we have granted Gilead the exclusive worldwide rights to develop and commercialize a long-acting injectable HIV product utilizing DURECT's SABER technology.
+In July 2019, we entered into a license agreement with Gilead, pursuant to which we granted Gilead the exclusive worldwide rights to develop and commercialize a long-acting injectable HIV product utilizing DURECT's SABER technology.
 Gilead also received exclusive access to the SABER platform for HIV and Hepatitis B Virus (HBV) and the exclusive option to license additional SABER-based products directed to HIV and HBV.

 Under the terms of the Gilead Agreement, Gilead made an upfront payment to us of \$25 million, with the potential for up to an additional \$75 million in development and regulatory milestones, up to an additional \$70 million in sales-based milestones, as well as tiered single-digit royalties on product sales for a defined period.
 Gilead has the exclusive option to license additional SABER-based products directed to HIV and HBV for an additional \$150 million per product in upfront, development, regulatory and sales-based milestones as well as tiered single-digit royalties on sales.
-In September 2019, the Company earned a \$10 million development milestone payment from Gilead; this payment was received in October 2019.
-The parties will collaborate on specified development activities with Gilead controlling and funding the development programs.
+In September 2019, the Company earned a \$10 million development milestone payment from Gilead which was received in October 2019.
 The Gilead Agreement contains customary representations, warranties and indemnification provisions.
 The term of the agreement is for the duration of Gilead's obligation to pay royalties for product sales, and the agreement provides each party with specified termination rights, including the right of Gilead to terminate at will with advance notice to us and of each party to terminate the agreement upon material breach by the other party.